MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/preview-data.md

 To preview the source data of an event hub or sample data in the eventstream:

-1. In the main editing canvas, select one of the source nodes in your eventstream.
+1. In the main editor canvas, select one of the source nodes in your eventstream.

 1. In the lower pane, select the **Data preview** tab.